 You can take a cruise that leaves at 12:30 PM if you want to enjoy lunch on board.
 To make the most of your one day in Lausanne, I recommend taking this trip and having lunch on the ship.
 In this way, you will avoid having to find a restaurant in the city during midday.

-5. Check out a Museum or Two
+5. Check out a Museum or Two in Lausanne

 You might want to stop at the Olympic Museum after the cruise or a walking tour.

 Lausanne is the home of the International Olympic Committee (IOC).
-The International Olympic Committee, a non-governmental organization, is the committee responsible for organizing the olympic games.
+The International Olympic Committee, a non-governmental organization, is the committee responsible for organizing the Olympic games.
 As a result, it stands to reason that Lausanne will also have its own Olympic Museum.

 Olympic Museum Lausanne presents the history of the Olympics, sports equipment used by various athletes, interactive multimedia and games, and much more.
 The museum holds the world’s largest Olympic archive.
 A total of 10,000 artifacts are housed inside the museum.